-How Much Is Elon Musk Worth After Being Named Time’s Person of the Year?
+How Much Is Elon Musk Worth at Age 51?

-Since 2002, the Elon Musk Foundation has given away $25 million, with the bulk of this amount going to nonprofit science and education programs.
+Since 2002, the Elon Musk Foundation has donated $280 million, with the bulk of this amount going to nonprofit science and education programs.
 The foundation also has funded $75 million in grants.
 In addition to donations from his foundation, Musk has given money to groups like Wikimedia Foundation, Big Green and Future of Life Institute.

 Musk, who is not known to be philanthropic, gave away $150 million directly to charities between January and April of 2021.
 According to Recode, that doubled all his previous outlays combined.

 More From GOBankingRates